Joyce Kouami & The Case for a Unique New Movie Theater

-Joyce Kouami, a sophomore at Montclair State University and resident of Washington Dodd Apartments, an NHPF property in Orange, NJ, wants to bring a small independent theater to her community.
+Joyce Kouami, a Montclair State University student and resident of Washington Dodd Apartments, an NHPF property in Orange, NJ, sought to bring a small independent theater to her community.

 The Ghost Theater (named because of the nearby cemetery and its dominant presence in the city) would be a two-story theater with three screens and 450–500 seats.
 As Joyce sees it, The Ghost Theater will help ensure her hometown is anything but a “ghost town.”

 “It is intentionally not a big cineplex, in keeping with my desire to create a retro, vintage, historic-type theater that engages my community,” said Joyce.
-“The Ghost Theater would provide more accessibility, full- and part-time jobs, boost for the local economy and a new source of entertainment for both residents and those visiting Orange.”
+“The Ghost Theater would provide more accessibility, full- and part-time jobs, local economic boost and a new source of entertainment for residents and visitors.”

 “I want to focus on accessibility, including bathrooms to accommodate those with different abilities and different ages, and having special screenings for people with disabilities or seniors,” added Joyce who is also focusing on sustainability and several ideas that will allow her community to congregate and enjoy things like outdoor screenings with food trucks and other vendors.